+Outside areas and boundaries

+Repair category: 1

-Outside areas and boundaries Repair category: 2 Notes: The boundaries appear reasonably well defined.
+Notes: The boundaries appear reasonably well defined and fencing and walls generally in a satisfactory condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
-There is a steep drop down to the Burn which has suffered some erosion and could be a safety hazard for people especially younger children.